WiseCoding/exquisite-corpse/README.md

 The giant kneeled so the dwarf could jump off and showed off his code.
 "What is all that about", the man asked the dward.

+Then the little pink bunny said in a thick low voice, if you want to know all the secrets of coding, follow me.
+And disappeared into the sewer.